- Open Space Program

 Background & Accomplishments

 After the creation of the Open Space Committee in 1994, as a first step it proposed a fund, the Open Space, Recreation, and Water Supply Protection Fund, to be used for costs related to acquisitions of open lands.
 The fund was approved by both Town Meeting and the State legislature in the late 1990s.
 This was followed in the spring of 2000, by the authorization of a $10 million Open Space Bond at the Annual Town Meeting, designated for the protection of land for open space, water supply protection, and recreation.
 In 2011, the town approved an additional $5 million Bond Authorization for the purpose of open space acquisitions and related costs to develop properties for recreational uses.
+With support of the citizens of Ipswich and through partnerships with local land trusts and the State, the Open Space Program has had tremendous success in it's mission to protect the valuable natural resources of our community and create new and improved passive recreational opportunities.
+Read more about each of the successful completed Open Space Bond projects.

 Open Space Bond Steering Committee